 Things can change quickly in the roofing industry.
 From weather delays to scheduling changes, you often need to reach your customers with urgent information and confirm a response quickly.
 What’s the best way to get information in front of your customers in a timely manner and get an answer in minutes?

-Studies show that texting can be the most effective way of doing so.
+Studies on text messaging statistics show that texting can be the most effective way of doing so.
 78% of customers respond to texts in 10 minutes or less, and half of customers respond to texts in 3 minutes or less.
 When you need fast answers, you can rely on text messaging for roofing contractors to elicit a response from a customer in minutes.

 83% of customers would like to receive appointment reminders over text